Pseudoholomorphic Quilts: Introduction

 \begin{itemize} \item[\bf(L1):] $L$ is {\em monotone}, that is $2 \int u^*\omega = \tau I(u)$ for all $[u] \in \pi_2(M,L)$.
 Here $ I: \pi_2(M,L) \to \Z$ is the Maslov index and $\tau\geq 0$ is (necessarily) as in (M1). \item[\bf(L2):] $L$ is compact and oriented. \item[\bf(L3):] $L$ has (effective) minimal Maslov number $N_L\geq 3$.
 Here $N_L$ is the generator of $I(\{[u]\in\pi_2(M,L)| \int u^*\omega >0\}) \subset \N$. \end{itemize}

 When working with Maslov coverings and gradings we will restrict our considerations to those that are compatible with orientations as follows.

-\begin{itemize} \item[\bf(G1):] $M$ is equipped with a Maslov covering $\Lag^N(M)$ for $N$ even, and the induced $2$-fold Maslov covering $\Lag^2(M)$ is the one described induced by the orientation of $M$. \item[\bf(G2):] $L$ is equipped with a grading $\sigma_L^N:L\to\Lag^N(M)$, and the induced $2$-grading $L\to\Lag^2(M)$ is the one given by the orientation of $L$. \end{itemize}
+\begin{itemize} \item[\bf(G1):] $M$ is equipped with a Maslov covering $\Lag^N(M)$ for $N$ even, and the induced $2$-fold Maslov covering $\Lag^2(M)$ is the space of oriented Lagrangian subspaces of $T M$. \item[\bf(G2):] $L$ is equipped with a grading $\sigma_L^N:L\to\Lag^N(M)$, and the induced $2$-grading $L\to\Lag^2(M)$ is the one induced by the orientation of $L$. \end{itemize}

 Finally, note that our conventions differ from Seidel's definition of graded Floer cohomology in \cite{se:gr} in two points which cancel each other: The roles of $x_-$ and $x_+$ are interchanged and we switched the sign of the Maslov index in the definition of the degree.